jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (ii) for which no election was subsequently made under section 24(5B); or (ab) section 11(1)﻿(mb) was incorrectly applied to the treatment of the supply, so that the supply was either zero-rated when it should not have been, or not zero-rated when it should have been; or
   (abb) section 11A(1)﻿(x) was incorrectly applied to the treatment of the supply, so that the supply was not zero-rated when it should have been, and the supplier did not subsequently make an election under section 24(5B); or
-  (b) the previously agreed consideration for that supply of goods and services has been altered, whether due to the offer of a discount or otherwise; or
+  (b) the previously agreed consideration for that supply of goods and services has been altered (except as provided in subsection (1B)), whether due to the offer of a discount or otherwise; or
   (c) the goods and services or part of those goods and services supplied have been returned to the supplier,— (d) provided a tax invoice in relation to that supply and as a result of any 1 or more of the above events, the amount shown thereon as tax charged on that supply is incorrect; or
   (e) furnished a return in relation to the taxable period for which output tax on that supply is attributable and, as a result of any 1 or more of the above events, has accounted for an incorrect amount of output tax on that supply.
+(1B) For the purposes of subsection (1)﻿(b), the previously agreed consideration for the supply of a pharmaceutical is not altered if part of the consideration for the supply has been rebated to Pharmac (acting on its own account or as an agent for a public authority) under a Pharmac agreement.
 (2) Where a supplier has accounted for an incorrect amount of output tax as specified in subsection (1)﻿(e), that supplier shall make an adjustment in calculating the tax payable by that supplier in the return for the taxable period during which it has become apparent that the output tax is incorrect, and if—
   (a) the output tax properly charged in relation to that supply exceeds the output tax actually accounted for by the supplier, the amount of that excess shall be deemed to be tax charged on a taxable supply made by that supplier and be attributable to the taxable period in which the adjustment is to be made, and not attributable to any prior taxable period:
   (b) the output tax actually accounted for exceeds the output tax properly charged in relation to that supply, that supplier shall make a deduction under section 20(3) of the amount of that excess.